itsadityakr/cocos-creator-2d/README.md

 * Assigns a random background color.
 * Labels each prefab with a unique number using a counter.
 * Adjusts visibility using opacity.

+**What We Learned:**

+* How to instantiate prefabs at runtime.
+* How to parent objects to a specific node (e.g., a UI panel).
+* How to update label text dynamically using a counter.
+* How to create random colors with JavaScript and apply them.
+* How to set node visibility using the `opacity` property.

 ---